consolecowboy0/cleaner/README.md

 - Consider disabling `empty_recycle_bin` until you are confident everything is being deleted correctly.
 - Keep regular backups of important files to guard against accidental deletion.

+## A Quick Cleaner Tale

+Mira kept a "Projects" folder that swelled with draft videos, raw audio, and half-finished renders after every late-night editing sprint.
+One evening she noticed the folder had ballooned to hundreds of gigabytes, forcing her to pause mid-export while she rummaged through the file tree, deleting clips one by one.

+The next day she configured the Cleaner hotkey to watch that chaotic folder and bound it to <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>C</kbd>.
+Now, whenever a final render is complete, she taps the shortcut, watches the console confirm the cleanup, and the folder snaps back to a tidy staging area ready for the next idea.
+Instead of spending minutes sorting leftovers, Mira jumps straight into the creative work she loves, confident that Cleaner has already swept the digital studio floor.